mtorpey/wooden-ships/4-optional.md

 ---------------------------------

-When one ship is adjacent to another and lays directly between its bow or stern hex and the wind, the sails would tend to \"blanket\" or block off the wind to the second ship, thereby slowing it down.
+When one ship is adjacent to another and lays directly between its bow or stern hex and the wind, the sails would tend to "blanket" or block off the wind to the second ship, thereby slowing it down.

 A. If the ship blocking the wind is under full sails, the movement